 Another factor is how robust your sales department might be.
 Gated content is often favored by sales teams because it gives them access to the contact information they need to build relationships and close deals.
-But if sales aren’t a major component of your cannabis business or you’re primarily looking to build up your email list to promote other aspects of your content marketing strategy through newsletters, it might not be worth the extra time and attention that quality gated content can take to develop.
+But if sales aren’t a major component of your cannabis business or you’re primarily looking to build up your email list to promote other aspects of your content marketing strategy through e-blasts, it might not be worth the extra time and attention that quality gated content can take to develop.

 How Gated Media Helps Build Trust